LuanEleuterio/Blog/README.md

 # README
+You should allocate all files that are here in this repository in a only folder.

-For execute the blog, it's necessary open the command terminal and go for the blog folder.
+After is necessary open the command terminal and go for the blog folder using the terminal.
-Use command 'rails s' or 'rails server' in terminal, and enter in browser the address 'localhost:3000'.
+Use command 'rails s' or 'rails server' inside the blog folder in terminal and then enter in browser the address 'localhost:3000'.
 Ready, now you can see the blog.

 * Ruby version